alMukaafih/vsacode/README.md

 > Currently only conversion of icon themes are supported.
 Future versions may or may not include support for more types.

 ### icon
-> Convert an Icon Theme.
+> Convert a File Icon Theme.

 It generates an Acode plugin for each icon theme in the VS Code plugin.
 Currently only VS Code icon themes that use SVG icons are supported.